-With separate business and personal bank account, business owners can:
+With separate personal and business bank accounts, business owners can:

 Invoicing is an important part of any business.
 It is a major step in the business process that can often feel burdensome and time-consuming.
 Minor mistakes in your invoices affect the ability to get paid.

 Invoices need to cover all the specific information regarding the transaction and must be sent out in time.
 For this, you need a good invoice generator to help you carry out this task.

 You must look for the following features in an invoice generator:

 - Invoice templates for different types of businesses;

 - Customizing invoices;

 - Sending out invoices to clients and tracking them;

 Invoicing for small businesses can help in the following ways:

 - Proper invoicing works as a good tool for record-keeping;